 Summary of Money’s Nationwide Review

 We think getting a loan estimate from Axos could be worth it if you are a Nationwide customer hoping to leverage your relationship with the insurer for better lending terms.
-Although there’s no way to determine where they stand in relation to the best mortgage refinance companies, exploring some of the discounts available through this partnership can't hurt.
+Although there’s no way to determine where they stand in relation to what we consider to be the best mortgage refinance companies, exploring some of the discounts available through this partnership can't hurt.

 As always, we encourage customers to get several loan estimates and choose the best lender for their needs.
 Some thorough research before a mortgage application could very well result in lower fees and better loan terms when it’s time for refinancing your mortgage.